 To date, Relevance Score was Facebook’s measure of the quality and engagement level of your ads.
 It’s important because it determines both your cost per click on Facebook and how frequently Facebook shows your ad.
-It’s Facebook’s way of telling you that your ads are amazing or their terrible and it’s time to go back to the drawing board.
+It’s Facebook’s way of telling you that your ads are amazing or terrible and it’s time to go back to the drawing board.

 The original Relevance Score attempted to aggregate various signals around ad quality and relevance to give a marketer an idea of how well their ad creative performed compared to other ads targeting the same audience.
 To get this score it used positive signals based on campaign objective (video view, click, conversion, engagement, etc.) and negative signals (hiding an ad) to come up with an overall singular score.
 This could then be used as part of understanding their ad performance in the auction and when it might be time for an ad or audience refresh.
 It gives an overall view of your performance while meant to work in concert with other performance metrics.